ColumbiaDVMM/CDC/README.md

 ### Introduction:

-Convolutional-De-Convolutional Networks (CDC) is a deep learning framework for per-frame labeling and precise temporal action localization in untrimmed long videos.
+CDC is a deep learning framework for per-frame labeling and precise temporal action localization in untrimmed long videos.

 This code has been tested on Ubuntu 14.04 with a single NVIDIA GeForce GTX TITAN X card.